ani171/Semiconductor_Packaging_Ansys/README.md

           - Designed to support multiple chips, while RDL works well for 2 dies, but becomes complex beyond that
           - Organic interposer has dedicated power and ground planes
     4. 2.5 D
-          - Uses an silicon interposer
+          - Uses a silicon interposer
           - Passive TSV interposer, while in 3D we use an active TSV interposer
           - Silicon interposer with very fine metal layers, allowing signal lines to be routed extremely close to ground planes, enabling controlled impedance
           - Fine metal routing + close ground planes create short return paths, reducing noise and crosstalk